cheatsnake/botyard/docs/configuration.md

 ## Config file

 The main configuration file called `botyard.config.json`.
-It located in the root of the project and looks like this:
+It located in the `config` folder and looks like this:

 ```json
 {